BernatQI/VS-Code/README.md

 # VS Code Course
 Hello World!
-This is a VS Code to sharpen the ax
+This is a VS Code Course to sharpen the ax